-Why is The Fratellis’ We Need Medicine on my best 1,000 albums ever list?
+So why is The Fratellis’ We Need Medicine on this best 1,000 albums ever thing?

-At times my passion for pop culture can turn into something close to obsession.
-“What, you, the guy writing a full blown article about your best ONE THOUSAND albums ever?”
+“What, you, the guy writing a full-blown article about the best THOUSAND albums ever?”

 Uh… yeah.
 Point taken.